paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-...and then concatenate the prefix with the hex value of the public key x coordinate to get our return value.
+...and then concatenate the prefix with the hex value of the public key x coordinate to get our return value, with the y value essentially being discarded.

 ---